 - Walk or swim at Virgin Gorda’s unspoiled beaches: Savannah Bay, Pond Bay, Devil’s Bay, Mahoe Bay, or Spring Bay.

 - Explore history at the Cornish Copper Mines.

 - Get a feel for diving at BVI SNUBA in Leverick Bay.

-The Marina at Oil Nut Bay: This state-of-the-art Marina includes 93 berths that are perfectly situated in the natural harbor of Deep Bay.
+The Marina at Oil Nut Bay: This Virgin Gorda state-of-the-art Marina includes 93 berths that are ideally situated in the natural harbor of Deep Bay.
 The secure alongside mooring can accommodate yachts up to 130 feet and a draft of up to 8 feet.
 Berths are privately owned by Oil Nut Bay homeowners and are also available for nightly reservations.
 Mooring balls are available in Deep Bay.
-To protect the delicate marine environment, Oil Nut Bay highly discourages anchoring in Deep Bay and Eustatia Sound.
+Oil Nut Bay highly discourages anchoring in Deep Bay and Eustatia Sound to protect the delicate marine environment.

 Virgin Gorda Yacht Harbor: 93 slips for yachts with up to 140′ LOA and 9′ draft.
 Amenities include complimentary trash removal with dockage, ice, diesel and gasoline, water, and electricity.
-Hourly, overnight, weekly, or long-term dockage available.
+Hourly, overnight, weekly or long-term dockage is available.

 Leverick Bay Resort & Marina: 36 moorings and slips with 110 and 220-volt electricity.
 Facilities include water, power, ice, fuel, a pool, and showers.
 In addition, there’s a grocery store, bar and restaurant, retail shopping, SNUBA, boat rentals, and accommodations.

 Please call us today at 1 (321) 777-1707 or describe Your Vacation Vision to help you plan your fully-crewed private luxury yachting vacation!
 Inquire as soon as possible about your custom, crewed yacht charter.